marcangelo1/Discord-Documentation/docs/index.md

 ## Typographical Conventions
 Button names are highlighted in bold wrapped in double quotes, indicating elements you should click within the software.
-[2:41 PM]
-Elements you should click within the software

 ## Notes and Warning Messages